Skip to content

 Definitions

 On an example we will show the consequences of using a specific model.
-As the example we have taken a Microwave Oven control presented already in another paper on our web site.
-This time we will make a very thorough analysis of the behaviour exposing the specifics of the model used.
+As the example we have taken a Microwave Oven control presented already in another paper on our website.
+This time we will make a very thorough analysis of the behavior exposing the specifics of the model used.

 The control system has the following inputs: